Transport Action Ontario is governed by a board of 12 volunteer directors, elected each year at our Annual General

 Bruce Budd has been a member of Transport Action for nearly 40 years, served as the Ontario Secretary for eight years and is currently President of Transport Action Canada.
 Bruce has organized several community events focusing on transit & passenger rail issues and on voting reform.
 Professionally, Bruce worked as a Senior Review Officer with the Pay Equity Commission after having sat for 10 years as a bilingual member on the Pay Equity Hearings Tribunal.
 Previous to that he was Director of Finance at OPSEU, a Director of Advertising for a Trust Company and a Bank Credit Officer in Toronto and Quebec City.
 He holds a B.Comm. from U. of T. and spent one year at the Institut d’études politiques, Paris.

 Dick Crawford is the owner and senior project manager with Crawford Building Consultants and also CEO of PKA SoftTouch Corp., a research and development company featuring a painfree microneedle for injections of medication.
 Dick has been a train buff since he was a child growing up in New Jersey.

-Lucille Frith, mother of 3 is a retired Registered Nurse who returned to school to learn about Women in Business.
-She entered the business world as Sales & Marketing Manager for 3 start-up companies who each became successful.
+Lucille Frith is a mother of three and a retired Registered Nurse who returned to school to learn about Women in Business.
+She entered the business world as Sales & Marketing Manager for three start-up companies which each became successful.
 She lives now in Muskoka where she volunteers her time as President of the Huntsville Train Station Society, Chair of the Committee Promoting Muskoka Rail Travel (CPMRT) and Spokesperson for the Northeastern Ontario Rail Network (NEORN).

 Terry Johnson is an entrepreneur who lives in Chatham, Ontario.
 He holds a Master’s degree in Politics and Economics from the University of Oxford, and has been involved in transport advocacy for more than a decade.
 He is currently President of Transport Action Canada.

 Peter Miasek is a retired chemist who worked over 30 years in the oil industry.
 He now lives in Markham and is actively involved in numerous advocacy initiatives for sustainable transportation and improved urban planning.